khalid-hussain/shaheen/chap21.md

 Abul Qasim stood up and replied:

 "Great Sultan!
-I am not Musa Bin Abi Ghassan's opponent.
+I am not Musa bin Abi Ghassan's opponent.
 I respect his feelings but if he doubts my good intentions then I am ready to resign at this very moment.
 My crime is that I have opposed the idea of going out of the city in the open ground for a decisive battle.
-But Musa Bin Abi Ghassan knows that my opposition was not because of cowardice.
+But Musa bin Abi Ghassan knows that my opposition was not because of cowardice.
 I had merely given the opinion that if the outcome of the battle was not in our favor then we would have to face dire consequences.